codesinger/shu/README.md

  3. **usr** conatains files that are normally modified or replaced by users of this package.

+### External names ###

+All of the externally visible names in these packages (functions macros, constants, etc.) begin with the prefix `shu-`.
+This keeps them kfrom interfering with names that are part of emacs or part of other packages.
+But it also makes them a bit ciumersome to type.
+Each lisp file has

 ## Detailed description <a name=detaileddescription></a>